smXplorer/SwissSPAD-Live/docs/source/guide.rst

 - ``SYNC Period``: the SYNC signal is the signal provided to SS2 or SS3 to define the gate opening location in time.
 It may be different from the laser period.
-Rhis information is saved in the file for the user's convenience but has no impact on acquisition.
+This information is saved in the file for the user's convenience but has no impact on acquisition.
 It is useful for data analysis and is used by AlliGator, therefore it is recommended to provide an accurate value.